acend/argocd-basics-training/content/en/docs/01/_index.md

 The first thing we're going to do is to explore our lab environment and get in touch with the different components.

 The namespace with the name corresponding to your username is going to be used for all the hands-on labs.
-And you will be using the `argocd tool` or the ArgoCD webconsole, to verify what resources and objects Argo CD created for you.
+And you will be using {{% onlyWhenNot no-argocd-cli %}} the `argocd tool` or {{% /onlyWhenNot %}} the ArgoCD webconsole, to verify what resources and objects Argo CD created for you.

 {{% alert title="Note" color="info" %}}You can also use your local installation of the cli tools.
 Make sure you completed [the setup](../../setup/) before you continue with this lab.{{% /alert %}}